isomerpages/moe-chijsngsec/_student-development/Sexuality Education.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>2
+<p>When Respect Takes Centre Stage</p>
+<p>Lesson 2
 <br>(60 mins)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recognise the importance of
+<p>· recognise the importance of being informed of social and moral issues
-being informed of social and moral issues of the day and the need to reflect on these issues, and weigh them against our own moral standpoints as we form our perspectives about them.
+of the day and the need to reflect on these issues, and weigh them against our own moral standpoints as we form our perspectives about them.
 <br>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Understand that we strengthen
 our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs.</p>